GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Your second day as an SRE at **The Movie Advisory Company** started with a bang.
 The CEO, clearly fueled by an excessive amount of coffee, stormed into your workspace, ranting about Movie Guru's unreliable performance.  **"Users are complaining about the site not always being reachable!" he yelled, "This is unacceptable!
 Movie Guru needs to be up 100% of the time!"** He demanded a solution immediately.
 With a panicked look in his eyes, he pointed you towards the platform team (a single, overworked engineer) and the application team (known for their eccentric work habits).

-Your challenge:  figure out how to improve the app's stability, manage the CEO's expectations, and prevent a complete meltdown.
+Your challenge: Figure out how to improve the app's stability, manage the CEO's expectations, and prevent a complete meltdown.
 Welcome to the world of SRE!

 ### Description

 1. **Initial Response to CEO:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
 Discuss your analysis with your team-mates and coach.
 You can also do a short role-play with one of you acting as the CEO.

-   > [!NOTE]
-   > The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
+   > **Note**: The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
 The focus shouldn't be on trying to persuade the CEO to change their mind (this isn't a communication/negotiation workshop).

 1. **Information Gathering:** You're not alone in this quest for stability!
 To improve Movie Guru's stability, you'll need to collaborate with others.
 Identify the key stakeholders within the company and determine what information you need from each of them to achieve your reliability goals.